 United States Agency for International Development

 Finalists also met with Ticora Jones, Director of the Center for Development Research at The United States Agency for International Development (USAID), an independent agency of the United States federal government that is responsible for administering civilian foreign aid and development assistance.
-Formed in 1961 by President John F. Kennedy, meet a representative from this agency was a treat for students who are excited by the prospect of a humanistic career in international and public health.
+Formed in 1961 by President John F. Kennedy, meeting a representative from this agency was a treat for students who are excited by the prospect of a humanistic career in international and public health.

 “Dr. Ticora Jones from USAID was hilarious and gave us some grade-A advice.
 Talking with her was extremely interesting.” – Jake Yasonik